lfe/lfe-reveal-js/README.md

 * [lfeunit](https://github.com/lfe/lfeunit) (needed only to run the unit tests)
 * [Exemplar](https://github.com/lfe/exemplar) - HTML as S-Expressions

+The following dependencies are bundled with **lfe-reveal-js** and are in the project repo:

 * [Reveal.js](https://github.com/hakimel/reveal.js)

 To download the dependencies and compile them, do this in your cloned dir: